Platform docs

 set -euo pipefail

-# 1. Create the Heimdall app
+# 1. Create the Auth app (needs auth.create on the workspace)

-APP=$(curl -fsS -X POST https://api.auth.productcraft.co/v1/workspaces/$WS/apps \
+APP=$(curl -fsS -X POST https://api.auth.productcraft.co/v1/apps \

--H "Authorization: Bearer $PAT" \
+-H "Authorization: Bearer $KEY" \

 -H "Content-Type: application/json" \